 Saw palmetto is a really safe herb to take, and for it to be effective for hair loss you would need to take at least 200 mg, twice a day.
-A good standardized extract containing 320 mg of sterols is one by Sonora Nutrition.
-This should be enough to see a result, so just start at capsule of saw palmetto one a day.
+A well-standardized extract containing 320 mg of sterols is one by Sonora Nutrition.
+This should be enough to see a result, so just start at a capsule of saw palmetto one a day.

 This product combines many different ingredients to act synergistically with saw palmetto to block DHT.